frg/chrome-ext-maltasupermarket/README.md

 # How does it work?

-The extension dynamically injects a new *sort by* option called "Price: Lowest per Unit first" withint the *sort by* dropdown.
+The extension dynamically injects a new *sort by* option called "Price: Lowest per Unit first" within the *sort by* dropdown.
 Once clicked, the extension will go through all the visible products, sorts them, then replaces the products with their sorted counterpart.

-Once slected the sort setting will be peristed throughout any navigation done through the site until a native *sort by*option is selected.
+Once slected the sort setting will be peristed throughout any navigation done through the site until a native *sort by* option is selected.

 ![dropdown demo](assets/Sort%20By%20Dropdown%20-%20Demo.gif)